 The Nominating & Corporate Governance Committee is responsible for reviewing with the Board the qualifications for Board membership and for identifying, assessing and recommending qualified candidates for the Board's consideration.
 The committee developed and maintains a skills matrix that is based on the Company's strategic plan and is reviewed and updated on a regular basis.
 The skills matrix assists the committee in its consideration of directors to ensure the Board has the appropriate balance of experience, skills and attributes.
-The committee evaluates candidates against the skills matrix when determining whether to recommend candidates for initial election to the Board and when determining whether to recommend existing directors for re-election.
-Current members of our Board with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board with that of obtaining relevant new skills, experience or perspective.
+The committee evaluates candidates against the skills matrix when determining whether to recommend existing directors for re-election.
+Current members of our Board with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board with stat of obtaining relevant new skills, experience or perspective.